 Ensuring as many East Renfrewshire residents as possible can maintain their independence at home remains a priority of the partnership and a key area of focus as we move through and beyond the Covid-19 pandemic.
 Our approaches are person-centred and focused on the rights of individuals to exercise choice and control.
-We are able to deliver on this priority thanks to the enthusiasm and commitment of our partner providers and community support organisations and will continue to promote collaborative approaches.

 We are aware that many older people, residents who were required to shield during the pandemic and those who live alone have become more isolated and had less opportunities for leisure, exercise and social activities.
 At the same time, the response to the pandemic in East Renfrewshire has demonstrated the resilience of our community-based supports with teams of volunteers and staff keeping touch with the most vulnerable and isolated, notably through the Community Hub.
-We work to minimise isolation and engage with those in need through approaches such as befriending, peer support and the work of our Kindness Collaborative and Talking Points, linking people to local supports.
 We will continue to build on this collaborative working going forward to increase the community supports and opportunities available.
-Recognising the impacts of the pandemic on individuals, we will ensure that the people we support receive timely review and reassessments as we move through the pandemic.
+Recognising the impacts of the pandemic on individuals we will ensure that the people we support receive timely review and reassessments as we move through the pandemic.

 We will make best use of technology and health monitoring systems to support independence and self-management.
 With our partners we will support digital inclusion and the roll out of the AskSARA web based assessment and advice on equipment and solutions to support daily activities.
 We will support the increased use of digital technology, telephone and Near Me technology to support remote consultations and enable services to continue seeing patients in new ways.
-To support this we have linked with the Scottish Government's Connecting Scotland programme and we are working alongside partners in the third sector and our Culture and Leisure Trust to minimise digital exclusion.
-We will ensure that digital technology is used only as appropriate to the needs of the people we work with and that a range of options are available to people.
+We will ensure that digital technology is used only as appropriate to the needs of the people we work with.